Henchworm/relational_rails/README.md

 --> `rails db:migrate`
 --> `rails db:seed`

-+ Run 'rails s' in your terminal to start the server.
++ Run `rails s` in your terminal to start the server.
 + Navigate to `local_host3000` in your browser to view and interact with Rails application!